JellisyWoes/jellylogger/README.md

 - `rotationConfig`: Optional rotation configuration

 #### `DiscordWebhookTransport`
 Sends log entries to a Discord webhook URL with intelligent batching and rate limit handling.
+Can be used directly as a transport or via the Discord webhook integration with `discord: true` flag.

 ```typescript
 const discordTransport = new DiscordWebhookTransport(